Somnid/webrott/part16/walls4.md

 }
 ```

 If it looks like a wall from the size we try that first to speed things up, otherwise we try a normal `patch_t` sprite or a `transpatch_t` transparent sprite.
-This will add a little bit of flicker as it need to try to fairly heavy algorithms but it's not bad enough that I want to fix it now.
+This will add a little bit of flicker as it need to try some fairly heavy algorithms but it's not bad enough that I want to fix it now.
 With this, all ROTT image assets should load in the preview without explict name mapping shenanigans.

+Not much code but a lot of research this time.
+Next time I'm hoping to draw them into our map representation.